 ATS will continue to provide quality service to the citizens of Albany.
-The concentration will be to increase the performance so that our staff/operators provide trips that are timely and are efficient to benefit the riders and the overall cost to the agency.
 The challenge of Albany Transit Systems paratransit routes is the amount of new trips that is expected in the next year versus the amount of operators.
 Therefore, ATS will recruit additional qualified operators to plan for future growth.